realthunder/asm3-wiki/Topological-Naming.md

 a new mapped name, so that when restoring in the new FreeCAD, it stays the same.
 The old version FreeCAD will simply skip it.

+You may be wandering why can't we just hide the whole mapped element reference name behind the scene, and only assign the original element name to `PropertyLinkSub`, and let the core works its magic to keep it up-to-date.
+There are cases where you'll prefer a constant reference name.
+For example, The new [sketch export](Release-Notes-0.3#user-content-export) feature allows you to export any _private_ geometry element of a sketch, including the external edges.
+Sketch will use the new mapped reference name for linking to external edges, and then use the SHA1 hash of the link reference as the element name for export.
+The stability of the mapped name ensures the stability of the export, as well.

 ## GUI Selection

 When you call `Gui.Selection.getSelectionEx()`, it will return the geometry